ParrotSec/documentation/docs/getting-started/download.md

 ## Parrot Home

-[Parrot Home](https://www.parrotsec.org/download-home.php) is a special edition of Parrot designed for daily use.
+[Parrot Home](https://www.parrotsec.org/download-home.php) is designed for daily use.
 It's geared toward regular users who need a lightweight, always updated and beautiful system.

 The distribution has the same look and feel of a regular Parrot environment and includes all the basic programs for daily work.
 Parrot Home also includes programs to chat privately, encrypt documents with the highest cryptographic standards or surf the net in a completely anonymous and secure way.